KevinGutowski/Sketch-Updates/Sketch 53 Beta/What's New- Sketch 53 Beta.md

 ### API CHANGES

-- The document from a library will now have a proper path (either local path or the appcast URL)
+- The document from a library will now have a proper path (either local path or the appcast URL) ([Github PR](https://github.com/BohemianCoding/SketchAPI/pull/265))
-	- I believe this is referring to the `.getDocument()` method of a library?
-I also couldn't find the PR that added this.
+	- Previously when you used library.getDocument() the path of the Document would be undefined.
+It's now set correctly.
 - Add _exportFormats_ property on _Layer_ ([Github PR](https://github.com/BohemianCoding/SketchAPI/pull/280/files))
 	- You can specify `size`, `suffix`, `prefix`, and `fileFomat`
 	- Valid fileFormats are